PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 Any hard-code text you type into the **Title** property of the visual will be added to the report layout and cannot be localized.
-Therefore, you should either leave the visual **Title** property with its default value or you should use the Localized Table strategy to provide text values for report labels that can be localized.
+Therefore, you should either leave the visual **Title** property with its default value or you should use the Localized Table strategy to create report labels that support localization.

 ### Introducing the Localized Labels Table Strategy

 As discussed earlier in this article, the Power BI localization features are supported at the dataset definition level but not at the report layout level.
-At first you might ask the question ***how can I localize text-based values that are not stored inside the dataset definition?***
+At first you might ask the question *how can I localize text-based values that are not stored inside the dataset definition?*
-The answer is that there is no easy way to accomplish this.
-A better question to ask is ***how can I add the text-based values for labels so they become part of the dataset definition?***
+The answer to this question is that there is no easy way to accomplish this.
+A better question to ask is *how can I add the text-based values for report labels to a dataset to add localization support?*

 The idea behind the **Localized Labels** table isn’t all that complicated.
 Power BI supports tracking translations for dataset